 For reasons of general sensibleness and security I won’t go into much detail about exactly how my DIY Alarm Bell Box is configured to work in relation to actually keeping thieves away.
+Just a reminder that it’s always best to get help from Electronic Manufacturing Services for projects like this.
 Suffice to say: network of sensors indoors and out, differential siren sounds depending on alarm state, iPhone notifications and emails to neighbours (seriously, I will be doing the same custom install for them, they are very nice people.
 And big.
 Very very big.
 7 foot.
 And they have dogs.
 Dogs that eat anything.)

 So the thing pictured below looks like a dummy box, it’s sold as a dummy box, but it is far from a dummy box.